‘Plan for chaos’: Roster upheaval dominates college hoops | Times Leader

 “It used to be most college (teams) were dealing with three, four new players a year,” Drew added.
 “Now more and more are dealing with six, seven, eight new players.”

 The days are gone of confidently projecting how a team will look after a few years of players developing together.
-Instead, it’s a guess now that players can freely move to chase minutes or — especially if they have an extra year of eligibility because of the pandemic.
+Instead, it’s a guess now that players can freely move to chase minutes or endorsement opportunities elsewhere — especially if they have an extra year of eligibility because of the pandemic.

 “It’s more work intensive than ever in the spring,” said Hurley, who has four transfers and two scholarship freshmen as the season begins.
 “Even as your season’s winding down, you’re constantly communicating with your own players, trying to get a feel for where they are, what they might do or not do.